 Stem cells have the unique ability to divide and differentiate into different tissues.
 Once injected, they travel to areas of injury to begin the renewal process.
 Now there is an alternative to surgery and medications, and that is regenerative medicine!
 This is a powerful treatment that assists the body’s own healing process.
 No downtime and you can feel less pain within a week.
 Our stem cell treatments have been used on over 55,000 patients and there has not been one adverse effect reported.

-Stem Cell therapy involves the injection of stem cells into the body.
-Local joint injections are done for knees, shoulders, ankles, back and neck.
-Infusions or IV’s of stem cells treat conditions such as Multiple Sclerosis, Rheumatoid Arthritis, Crohn’s Disease, Ulcerative Colitis, Traumatic Brian Injury, kidney and liver disease, and so much more.
-Patients will also get this IV as a wellness infusion.
+Stem Cell IV therapy involves the systemic injection of stem cells into the body.
+Infusions of stem cells have been used to treat many chronic conditions such as Multiple Sclerosis, Rheumatoid Arthritis, Crohn’s Disease, Ulcerative Colitis, Traumatic Brian Injury, kidney and liver disease, and so much more.
+Patients will also get a stem cell wellness IV for anti-aging.
 Many studies are underway for these treatments with promising results.

 How Do Stem Cells Work?

-Stem cells are undifferentiated cells that have the ability to differentiate into different cells such as intestinal cells, nerve cells, ligament, tendon, etc. When stem cells are injected into a joint, they respond to cytokine signaling by the injured cells and migrate to that area.
-There they initiate healing to create stronger ligaments and tendons.
-This is opposite to what steroid injections do which breaks down ligaments and tendons.
-In the case of infusions, stem cells migrate to the area of injury such as in the lungs for COPD or cardiac tissue.
-There they initiate the healing and rebuilding by secreting cytokines and growth factors to create a stronger more functional organ.
-Stem cells have the ability to reproduce which is valuable in the case of regenerative ability.
+Stem cells are undifferentiated cells that have the ability to differentiate into functional cells such as intestinal cells, nerve cells, ligament, tendon, etc. When stem cells are injected into the blood or a joint they respond to cytokine signaling which cause them to migrate to areas where disease exists.
+There they initiate healing and repair.
+For example in COPD they migrate to the lungs or in heart disease they go to the cardiac tissue.
+There they secrete cytokines and growth factors to create a stronger more functional organ.
+Stem cells have the ability to reproduce which is valuable in the area of regenerative medicine.